Skip to content

 Role

-David Dahill is employed at NTU as a Research Fellow in HRM/Organisational Studies at the Center of People, Work, and Organisational Practice within NBS.
+Dr David Dahill is a Research Fellow at the Centre of People, Work, and Organisational Practice (CPWOP), in the Department of Human Resource Management within Nottingham Business School.

 Research areas